Copyright and contributions

-All material on the AIFS website, unless otherwise stated, is copyright to the Commonwealth of Australia.
+All material on all AIFS websites, unless otherwise stated, is copyright to the Commonwealth of Australia.

 Republishing material from our website

 Materials not requiring permission

 Apart from the content described in the next section, most textual content published by AIFS since 2012 is available for use under a Creative Commons licence, the current version of which is the Creative Commons Attribution 4.0 International Licence (CC BY 4.0).

 A CC BY licence means: